Background of the Russo-Georgian War: Attempts at conflict resolution in 2004-2007

 In mid-July 2006, the Georgian parliament requested the withdrawal of all Russian peacekeeping forces from Georgia.
 Russian Foreign Minister Sergey Lavrov said that Russia would protect its citizens and peacekeepers.
 South Ossetian leader Kokoity said that "Russian peacekeepers were, are and will be in the zones of Georgian-Abkhaz and Georgian-Ossetian conflicts."

 In late July 2006, Georgia sent security forces to the Kodori Valley region of Abkhazia, when a local militia leader rebelled against Georgian authorities.
 The presence of Georgian forces in the Kodori Gorge continued until the war in 2008.
 In August 2006, ataman of Don Cossacks Nikolay Kozitsyn promised Abkhaz leader Sergei Bagapsh to send up to 15 thousand military volunteers to help Abkhazia.

-In September 2006, Georgian president Saakashvili declared at the 61st session of the United Nations General Assembly that separatist Georgian regions were annexed by Russia and proposed the deployment of international contingent in Abkhazia and South Ossetia.
+In September 2006, Georgian president Saakashvili declared at the 61st session of the United Nations General Assembly that separatist Georgian regions were de facto annexed by Russia and proposed the deployment of international contingent in Abkhazia and South Ossetia.

 In February 2007, Minister of Foreign Affairs of Georgia Gela Bezhuashvili said that Eastern European countries could replace the Russian peacekeepers, but the Russian withdrawal was "not an easy task".
 The European Union and Ukraine expressed readiness to deploy peacekeepers to Georgia and Poland would consider its involvement in an international peacekeeping operation.

 In early 2007, Georgia established what Russia called a "puppet government" in South Ossetia, led by Dmitry Sanakoyev (former South Ossetian prime minister), calling it a provisional administration.
 According to observers' opinion, after Sanakoyev started to compete with Kokoity in South Ossetia, the latter began escalating tensions in the region to provoke the conflict in order draw Russia in.
 A peaceful opposition campaign against pro-Russian leader Kokoity, Kokoity Fandarast, began in early August 2007.
 Russian Foreign Minister Sergey Lavrov said in mid-August 2007 in North Ossetia that he wanted the unity of North and South Ossetians.
 Pro-Georgian government of South Ossetia organized free trips and vacations on Georgia's sea coast for the Ossetians.
 Pro-Russian separatist leader Kokoity prohibited vacations in Adjara.
 In October 2007, the Georgian government organized a concert of Boney M. in Tamarasheni in Georgian-controlled South Ossetia, less than a kilometer away from Tskhinvali.